Five of Cups tarot card meaning

 This state of mind is, of course, in no way beneficial to the seeker's well-being.
 It means that they have an unfortunate tendency to act as if they were a victim of life.
 Although it's normal - and even perfectly healthy - to need to confront your trauma, it is extremely dangerous to wallow in your memories.

-Interpretation of The Five of Cups reversed
+Five of Cups reversed

 When the Five of Cups appears upside down it has a positive connotation for the seeker's future development.
 In the vast majority of situations, it means the total acceptance of the past and a fierce desire heal your wounds.